tumaer/jax-sph/README.md

 The presented validation of the gradients through the solver can be fully reproduced using the notebook [./experiments/grads.ipynb](./experiments/grads.ipynb)

 ## Setting up a case
-To set up a case, just add it to the `cases/` directory.
-Every case should inherit from `SimulationSetup` in `jax_sph/case_setup.py` or from another case.
-Running a case in relaxation mode `--mode=rlx` overwrites the selected case, and passed CLI arguments overwrite any argument.
+To set up a case, just add a `my_case.py` and a `my_case.yaml` file to the `cases/` directory.
+Every *.py case should inherit from `SimulationSetup` in `jax_sph/case_setup.py` or another case, and every *.yaml config file should either contain a complete set of parameters (see `jax_sph/defaults.py`) or extend `JAX_SPH_DEFAULTS`.
+Running a case in relaxation mode `case.mode=rlx` overwrites certain parts of the selected case.
+Passed CLI arguments overwrite any argument.

 ## Development and Contribution
 If you wish to contribute, please run